 Robust stand mixer

-This is a tilt-head mixer, so you simply tip the head back to get to the generously large 5-quart stainless steel mixing bowl.
+This is a tilt-head mixer, so you simply tip the head back to get to the 3.5-quart stainless steel mixing bowl.
 The mixer comes with a dough hook, whisk, paddle attachment, and splash guard.
-However, you can purchase as many as 10 other attachments that make this KitchenAid mixer extra versatile.
-These include a meat grinder, pasta maker, sausage stuffer, and more.
-On a whimsical note, you can choose from more than 40 colors to add flair to your kitchen decor.
+However, you can purchase other attachments that make this KitchenAid mixer extra versatile.
+These include a meat grinder, pasta maker, and sausage stuffer.
+On a whimsical note, you can choose from several colors to add flair to your kitchen decor.

 Good value model, with high power

-For all-around value with an acceptable price tag, the Cuisinart Precision Master stand mixer is a great choice.
-Its powerful motor can handle two loaves of wet, heavy bread dough, and it does a fine job of blending cookie dough and whipping egg whites.
+The Cuisinart Precision Master stand mixer has a powerful motor can handle two loaves of wet, heavy bread dough, and it does a fine job of blending cookie dough and whipping egg whites.
 This comes with a whisk, dough hook, and paddle, and you can separately buy a frozen dessert maker, a meat grinder, a pasta roller and cutter tool, and a pasta extruder.
 The "low" setting is truly low, which helps avoid getting doused with flour when adding dry ingredients.

 A hand and stand mixer